Caius (presbyter)

 Caius, Presbyter of Rome (also known as Gaius) was a Christian author who lived and wrote towards the beginning of the 3rd century.
 Only fragments of his works are known, which are given in the collection entitled The Ante-Nicene Fathers.
 However, the Muratorian fragment, an early attempt to establish the canon of the New Testament, is often attributed to Caius and is included in that collection.

+Caius was noted for his role in theological debates within the early Christian church.
+He is described by Eusebius as a presbyter of the Roman church, though this is inferred rather than explicitly stated.
+His most notable contribution is a dialogue purported to be held in Rome during the episcopate of Zephyrinus (AD 201-219), where he debates Proclus, a leader of the Montanists, about the legitimacy of Montanist prophecy.